-This is one of those films that starts off trying to be as dumb as possible, then just can't keep up the pretense and has to show how nice and wonderful the characters really are.
+"Accepted" (2006) is one of those films that starts off trying to be as dumb as possible, then just can't keep up the pretense and has to show how nice and wonderful the characters really are.
 Not really my cup of tea - I'm all for make 'em bad and then make 'em worse! - but some may find that a redeeming element for this one.

 |...and, in this corner, taking the John Belushi role is....|

-I was surprised at "Accepted" (2006), directed by Steve Pink, because it manages to take a standard slacker comedy concept but somehow avoid all the worst excesses of the genre.
+I was surprised at "Accepted," directed by Steve Pink, because it manages to take a standard slacker comedy concept but somehow avoid all the worst excesses of the genre.
 By that I mean there isn't drug use, there isn't gratuitous sex, and the message stays positive throughout.
 And yet, it's still funny and even, dare I say it, inspirational.
 I have to hand it to the filmmakers, they walked a fine line and never fell off on the wrong side as so many of these films do.

-|This, obviously, is a really pretty girl (Blake Lively).|
+|This, obviously, is a really pretty girl (Blake Lively) in "Accepted."|

-The premise is silly, of course, with a bunch of slackers starting their own "college" in an abandoned insane asylum in order to convince their parents that they aren't total losers.
+The premise of "Accepted" is silly, of course, with a bunch of slackers starting their own "college" in an abandoned insane asylum in order to convince their parents that they aren't total losers.
 Through the usual types of unbelievable inadvertent consequences, they wind up with a school full of other slackers who haven't made it through normal channels.
 So, what to do?
 Well, make do and make it work.

-|And this is a whole crew of jerk-offs.|
+|And this is a whole crew of students in "Accepted."|

-Justin Long is great as the main slacker, Bartleby Gains (now there's a name for you!), but he gets lots of support from his high school buds (standouts Jonah Hill, Columbus Short and Adam Herschman) and the new students.
+Justin Long is great in "Accepted" as the main slacker, Bartleby Gains (now there's a name for you!), but he gets lots of support from his high school buds (standouts Jonah Hill, Columbus Short and Adam Herschman) and the new students.
 Lewis Black, though, steals the film as a fellow burnout who tuned in and dropped out decades ago but is still up for helping out younger kindred spirits.
 In fact, it's the adults who really hold this film together, with Anthony Heald taking the old Joe Flynn role of the uptight rival dean and Mark Derwin and Ann Cusack providing great background support as Bartleby's somewhat gullible, but wonderfully understanding, parents.
 Maria Thayer is just striking as Bartleby's impossible (oh yeah?) love interest, and "Gossip Girl" star Blake Lively also is sexy as another one of the guys' fantasy love interests.
 In fact, you have to feel good at how these romantic subplots work themselves out, no matter how obvious the ending.
-Some great, real lessons there about how to actually win the girl of your dreams, by the way.
+There are some great, real lessons in "Accepted" about how to actually win the girl of your dreams, by the way.

 |Wait, did I mention really pretty girls?
-Here's Kaitlin Doubleday|
+Here's Kaitlin Doubleday in "Accepted."|